jasonjmcghee/jasonjmcghee.github.com/_posts/2013-10-16-first-experience-with-chef.md

 ---
 {% include JB/setup %}

-I'll be honest, many aspects of development seem rather redundant.
-I'm considering building a layer of abstraction onto various aspects of Chef to make it more useful.
+Many aspects of setting up Chef seem rather redundant.
+I'm considering building a layer of abstraction to make it more useful.

-For example, to install a new cookbook (say, apache) you have to type:
+Let me show you an example.
+To install a new cookbook (say, apache) you have to do quite a bit:

 {% highlight bash %}
   root@local:# knife cookbook site download apache2